GrishMahat/buddypond/v5/apps/based/inventory/app/INTEGRATION.md

 ## How to Integrate the Svelte Inventory App

-The Svelte inventory app is designed to be loaded via iframe and communicate with the parent window using BroadcastChannel and PostMessage APIs.
+The Svelte inventory app communicates entirely via BroadcastChannel (`buddypond-inventory`).
+No iframe postMessage is required - just ensure localStorage has the necessary credentials.

 ### Step 1: Build the Svelte App